Policy Updates: Hill Happenings and Administration Activities

 NASTAD will continue to monitor the appropriations process and advocate for the highest funding level on behalf of HIV and hepatitis programs.

-NASTAD Calls on Congress to Fund MPV Response in Appalachia
+NASTAD Calls on Congress to Fund Mpox Response in Appalachia

 NASTAD Calls on Congress to Fund Global Health Programs